cirosantilli/ubuntu-cheat/apt-file.md

 # apt-file

+Search files in packages that are not installed.

+For installed packages, `dpkg` is usually the tool of choice.

-Search for and list package files. **very** useful to know: which package provides a missing file like a `bin/name` or `include/name.h`?
+**very** useful to know: which package provides a missing file like a `bin/name` or `include/name.h`?

     sudo aptitude install apt-file
     apt-file update